Daniel-Warner-X/design-with-cursor-quickstart/quickstart.md

 ### 1. Setup your project

+This step is sounds harder than it actually is.
+All you are doing is setting up some files and folders to keep your project organized and Cursor on point.
+Cursor is used to operating in a developement environment so you have to have something like that to make it feel at home.

+How to do that:

 - **Create a project folder**
 - **Initialize that folder as a Git repository**: Navigate to your project folder and run `git init` to start version control
 - **Create a README.md file**: Create a README file and paste in the instructions that Gemini created for running your project locally.